gkbrk/smolmesh2/README.md

 ## Features

-- **IPv4 and IPv6 Support:** Handles both IPv4 and IPv6 addresses.
+- **IPv4 and IPv6 Support:** Handles both IPv4 and IPv6 addresses with automatic route management
-- **Multiple Transports:** Supports legacy TCP connections, both for connecting and listening.
+- **Multiple Transports:** Supports legacy TCP connections, both for connecting and listening using encrypted channels
-- **TUN/TAP Interface:** Integrates with TUN/TAP interfaces on both Linux and Windows to manage network traffic.
+- **TUN/TAP Interface:** Integrates with TUN/TAP interfaces on Linux and Wintun on Windows to manage network traffic
-- **Packet Routing and Broadcasting:** Efficiently routes packets to their destinations and broadcasts node availability.
+- **Packet Routing and Broadcasting:** Efficiently routes packets to their destinations using fastest path discovery and broadcasts node availability
+- **Automatic Path Discovery:** Discovers and maintains optimal paths between nodes
+- **Encrypted Communications:** All communications are encrypted using the SPECK cipher
+- **Duplicate Packet Detection:** Prevents packet loops using efficient packet tracking

 ## Commands

+- **help, --help:** Show help message with available commands
-- **meshnode:** Runs the mesh node with the specified configuration.
+- **meshnode [config-file]:** Runs the mesh node with the specified configuration file
-- **name-to-ipv6:** Converts a node name to its corresponding IPv6 address.
+- **name-to-ipv6 [node-name]:** Converts a node name to its corresponding IPv6 address
-- **make-random-ipv4:** Generates a random IPv4 address.
+- **make-random-ipv4:** Generates a random IPv4 address
-- **make-random-ipv6:** Generates a random IPv6 address.
+- **make-random-ipv6:** Generates a random IPv6 address with fd00::/8 prefix

 ## Usage